 Wednesday, November 29, 2023

-Georgetown University’s Global Irish Studies and Solas Nua, in association with the Consulate General of Ireland (New York), the Northern Ireland Bureau, Glucksman Ireland House (New York University), the Society of Fellows and Heyman Center for the Humanities (Columbia University), and the Center for Irish Studies (Villanova University), present:
+Georgetown University’s Global Irish Studies and Solas Nua, in association with the Consulate General of Ireland (New York), the Northern Ireland Bureau, Glucksman Ireland House (New York University), the Society of Fellows and Heyman Center for the Humanities (Columbia University), and the Center for Irish Studies (Villanova University), presented:

 A New Chapter: Women Writing Northern Ireland Now